aclement/tunnel-boot/README.md

 ## Usage:

-There are three commands to run in order to get up and running.
-Once run you can just develop your app, there is only a need to re-run these commands if something changes about your setup (the kinds of event requiring this are indicated below).
+The plugin provides three commands.
+Only two are required for a very basic scenario, the third one comes into play when using other CF services.
+Once the commands have been run you are free to develop your app, it is not necessary to re-run the commands unless something more serious changes (the kinds of event requiring this are indicated below).

 Below there is a more detailed walk through of using the commands, here is the fastest thing to try: